Ensure your online account is up to date in case of postal disruption. Update your account here.

 Requesting Roadside Assistance

 When requesting service you will be asked to provide your CAA card# and to answer questions to validate your membership.
-You will be asked to provide the exact location of the vehicle, vehicle details (year, make, model, colour, drive type, plate#), the nature of the trouble, phone number to reach the member and when appropriate tow destination.
+You will be asked to provide the exact location of the vehicle, vehicle details (year, make, model, colour, drive type, plate#), the nature of the trouble, phone number to reach the member and tow destination.
 The member must be with the vehicle at time of service to use their membership.
-The driver may ask for CAA card and government issued photo ID.
+The driver may request to validate your membership by asking for a CAA card and government issued photo ID.

-Service Prioritization: CAA reserves the right to prioritize service requests from members based on safety considerations.
+Service Prioritization: CAA reserves the right to prioritize service requests from members based on safety and operational considerations.

 Roadside Assistance Services